 All enrolled candidates are expected to be in continuous enrollment every semester until they receive their degree (see section on Student Enrollment).
-Arrangement with the comptroller regarding payment of tuition and fees is part of the registration process and registration is a prerequisite to class attendance.
+Arrangement with the Office of the Bursar regarding payment of tuition and fees is part of the registration process and registration is a prerequisite to class attendance.